exasol/saas-api-python/doc/developer_guide/developer_guide.md

 ### Slow Tests

-Some of the test cases verify connecting to an SaaS database instance and execution will take about 20 minutes.
+Some of the test cases verify connecting to a SaaS database instance and execution will take about 20 minutes.

 These test cases are disabled by default and will only be executed when the commit message contains the string `[run-slow-tests]`.